IT-Lab-HSRM/flightory_community/02_Tips, Learnings & Troubleshooting/Files_CAD.md

 ---

+### STL vs STEP files — modifying parts is harder than expected (hsrm)
+**Problem:** Flightory only provides some parts as editable STEP files.
+Parts only available as STL require a multi-step conversion to modify in CAD: import as mesh → repair mesh → convert to solid body → manually fix surface irregularities.

+**Tip:** If you plan any modifications, identify which parts you need as STEP files early.
+Contact Flightory directly — they may be able to provide STEP files on request.

 ### STEP files not importing into Fusion 360 (dc)
 **Fix:** Use "Insert Component" (not "Import").
 This allows importing multiple STEP files into one assembly.
 Confirmed working with Flightory STEP files.